Gracell Biotechnologies (NASDAQ:GRCL) Shares Gap Down to $11.92

-Gracell Biotechnologies Inc. (NASDAQ:GRCL) shares gapped down before the market opened on Monday .
+Shares of Gracell Biotechnologies Inc. (NASDAQ:GRCL) gapped down before the market opened on Monday .
 The stock had previously closed at $11.92, but opened at $11.03.
-Gracell Biotechnologies shares last traded at $11.00, with a volume of 171 shares changing hands.
+Gracell Biotechnologies shares last traded at $11.00, with a volume of 171 shares trading hands.

 Gracell Biotechnologies Company Profile (NASDAQ:GRCL)